This page describes how to connect Jira Cloud to Agentspace.

 - Find the instance URL (the subdomain in the address bar).

-To set the user visibility, do the following:
+To set the email visibility in the Atlassian account, do the following:

-Click the user profile icon and go to Manage account.
+Click the user profile icon and select Manage account.

 Manage account Navigate to the Profile and visibility.